Achievable logoAchievable logo

 ACT reading section example question trap

-Now that you’ve read the question, take a moment to look at the passage below.
-Notice that there is familiar language from the passage found in answer choices A, B, and C as annotated in the passage.
+Now that you’ve read the question, look at the passage below.
+Notice that familiar language from the passage appears in answer choices A, B, and C (as annotated in the passage).

 ACT reading section example question trap

-Now take a moment to answer the above question.
+Now take a moment to answer the question above.

 What do you think it is?
 Hint: it’s a bit ironic.